Netflix’s 2Q subscriber growth surges in a sign that crackdown on password sharing is paying off

 SAN FRANCISCO (AP) — Netflix enjoyed its biggest springtime spurt in subscribers since the early days of the pandemic three years ago, providing the latest sign that a recent crackdown on password sharing and the rollout of a cheaper version of its video streaming service are paying off.

 The video streaming service added 5.9 million subscribers during the April-June period, according to numbers released Wednesday along with its latest quarterly financial results.
-The gains easily surpassed the roughly 2.2 million additional subscriber that analysts surveyed by FactSet Research had anticipating.
-Netflix ended June with 238.4 million worldwide subscriber.
+The gains easily surpassed the roughly 2.2 million additional subscribers that analysts surveyed by FactSet Research had anticipating.
+Netflix ended June with 238.4 million worldwide subscribers.

+Investors seemed unsatisfied, perhaps rattled by management commentary in a shareholder letter warning “quite a competitive battle” continuing to unfold against the backdrop of ongoing strikes by both the writers and actors union in the U.S. that is already bogging down much of Hollywood and threatening to clog the pipelines feeding entertainment to streaming services.
+Netflix’s stock price fell over 6% in Wednesday’s extended trading.
+The decline also could have reflected some investor locking in profits that have accrued while the shares have climbed by more than 50% so far this year.

+Money manager Louis Navellier said Netflix now appears “locked and loaded” again after going through a turbulent stretch that included losing 1.2 million subscribers during the first half of last year.
+Even though Netflix has bounced back this year, Investing.com analyst Jesse Cohen believes another slowdown may be coming.
+“It will be a challenge for Netflix to sustain this pace of subscriber growth in the future,” Cohen said.

+Netflix predicted its subscriber growth during the July-September period will be similar to the numbers posted from April through June.

-The performance marked Netflix’s biggest springtime jump since the Los Gatos, California, company gained 10 million subscribers during the same period in 2020 when under dramatically different market conditions.
+The second-quarter performance marked Netflix’s biggest spring —- traditionally the company’s slowest stretch of growth — since gaining 10 million subscribers during the same period in 2020 under dramatically different market conditions.

 In 2020, people were still largely stuck at home and looking for ways to keep themselves entertained while governments around the world struggled to find a way to contain the spread of pandemic.
 Now, Netflix finds itself trying to bounce back from a growth slowdown amid stiff video streaming competition and inflationary pressures that have caused many households to clamp down on spending, especially on discretionary items such as entertainment.